 How to Discern the Right IT Partner:

-- Willing to jump into the problem, even problems they did not create.
-They should ask hard questions and develop preventative options, not just a quick fix option.
+- Jump into the problem, even the ones they did not create.
+They should ask hard questions and develop preventative solutions, not just a quick fix option.

-- Work their butts off to figure out and fix the problems.
+- Work their butts off to fix the problems.
 This translates into troubleshooting IT issues and creating standards that can be measured and improved upon.

-- Work with business leaders to identify business goals and tie IT to an IT Roadmap that plans for budget and IT upgrades over time.
+- Partner with key stakeholders to identify business goals and tie IT to a roadmap that budgets for upgrades over time.

-The only bad to better IT story occurs because your IT partner is willing to do the hard work upfront and keep IT pain from going worse.
+The bad-to-better IT story only has a happy ending when your IT partner is willing to do the hard work upfront, preventing IT pain from worsening.

-At Blue Fox Group, we work harder to help business leaders find more time to focus on high-priority tasks, reduce costs over time and work from an IT Roadmap that increases margins, plans for IT spend and reduces error in a very systematic way.
+At Blue Fox Group, we work harder to help business leaders find more time to focus on high-priority tasks, reduce costs over time, and work from an IT Roadmap that increases margins and budgets for spending and reduces error systematically.

-If IT pain is something you want to manage and reduce, have a conversation with a team that will work harder and finds preventative solutions to take your IT pain from bad to better.
+If IT pain is something you want to manage and reduce, partner with a team that will work harder and finds preventative solutions to take your IT pain from bad to better.